Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: Independent sampling in nearly-linear space

 \begin{proof} Set $L = \Theta(\log n)$ such that with probability at least $1-1/n^2$, all points in $B_S(\q, \alpha)$ are found in the $T$ buckets.
 Let $\p$ be an arbitrary point in $B_S(\q, \alpha)$.
 We show that $\p$ is returned by the query algorithm with probability $1/b_S(\q, \alpha)$.
 This statement follows by the more general observation that the point $\p$ picked in step \textsf{B} is a weighted uniform point among all points present in the buckets after $i$ iterations of the algorithm.
 That means that if there are $K'$ points in the buckets, the probability of choosing $\p$ is $c_\p/K'$.
 If $\p$ resides in bucket $i$, the probability of reporting $\p$ is $k_i/K' \cdot 1/k_i \cdot 1/c_\p = 1/(K'c_\p)$.
 Since $\p$ is stored in $c_\p$ different buckets, the probability of reporting $\p$ is $1/K'$.
 Since this property holds in each round, each near neighbor has equal chance of being reported by the algorithm.

-We proceed to proving the running time statement.
-Observe that evaluating all filters, checking for the existence of a near neighbor, removing far points, and putting far points back into the buckets contributes $n^{\rho + o(1)}$ to the expected running time (see Appendix~\ref{app:tableau} for details).
+We proceed to proving the running time statement in the case that there exists a point in $B_S(\q, \alpha)$.
+(See the discussion above for the case $b_S(\q, \alpha) = 0$.)
+Observe that evaluating all filters, checking for the existence of a near neighbor, removing far points, and putting far points back into the buckets contributes $n^{\rho + o(1)}$ to the expected running time (see Appendix~\ref{app:tableau} in the supplemental material for details).
 We did not account for repeatedly carrying out steps \textsf{A}--\textsf{C} yet for rounds in which we choose a non-far point.
-We next find a lower bound on the probability that the algorithm declares success in a single such round.
+To this end, we next find a lower bound on the probability that the algorithm declares success in a single such round.
 First, observe that there are $O(b_S(\q, \beta) \log n)$ non-far points in the $T$ buckets (with repetitions).
 Fix a point $\p \in B_S(\q, \alpha)$.
 With probability $\Omega(c_\p/(b_S(\q, \beta) \log n))$, $\p$ is chosen in step B. Thus, with probability $\Omega(1/(b_S(\q, \beta) \log n))$, success is declared for point $\p$.
 Summing up probabilities over all points in $B_S(\q, \alpha)$, we find that the probability of declaring success in a single round is $\Omega(b_S(\q, \alpha)/(b_S(\q, \beta) \log n))$.
 This means that we expect $O(b_S(\q, \beta)\log n/b_S(\q, \alpha))$ rounds until the algorithm declares success.
 Each round takes time $O(\log n)$ for computing $c_\p$ (which can be done by marking all buckets that are enumerated), so we expect to spend time $O((b_S(\q, \beta) / b_S(\q, \alpha))\log^2 n)$ for these iterations, which concludes the proof. \end{proof}